Small Talks: Do More Than Talk

 Every caregiver knows: kids pay attention to what you say and what you do.
 Kids often try to emulate the behavior of the people they respect and admire.
 Lead by example and use your influence to help prevent underage drinking.
 Take the first step with these simple actions:

 Taking a stand against underage drinking doesn’t mean you have to give up alcohol.
-The key is showing kids that when adults drink, they drink responsibly.
+The key is showing kids that when adults drink, they respect their well-being.
 Here’s what you can do:

 - If you drink in front of kids, drink in moderation.